Tatiana-Ngamba/The-GitGirls-Collective-group-7/README.md

 ## Jupyter Notebooks and Python files
 ___________________________________________________________________________________________________________________________
  - Download both notebooks [GLOBAL IT SALARY ANALYSIS - Notebook Part 1 (Python API code)](https://github.com/Tatiana-Ngamba/The-GitGirls-Collective-group-7/blob/Project_Code/GLOBAL%20IT%20SALARY%20ANALYSIS%20-%20Notebook%20Part%201%20(Python%20API%20code).ipynb) and [GLOBAL IT SALARY ANALYSIS - Notebook Part 2 (Data Analysis)](https://github.com/Tatiana-Ngamba/The-GitGirls-Collective-group-7/blob/Project_Code/GLOBAL%20IT%20SALARY%20ANALYSIS%20-%20Notebook%20Part%202%20(Data%20Analysis).ipynb) which also can be found in the branch *Project Code* [here](https://github.com/Tatiana-Ngamba/The-GitGirls-Collective-group-7/tree/Project_Code)
+ - Download the folder called ‘data’ and its contents (see Datasets section below)
- - Download the python file from the same branch [config.py](https://github.com/Tatiana-Ngamba/The-GitGirls-Collective-group-7/blob/Project_Code/config.py) and [.gitignore](https://github.com/Tatiana-Ngamba/The-GitGirls-Collective-group-7/blob/Project_Code/.gitignore)
+ - Download the [config.py](https://github.com/Tatiana-Ngamba/The-GitGirls-Collective-group-7/blob/Project_Code/config.py) python file from the same branch and [.gitignore](https://github.com/Tatiana-Ngamba/The-GitGirls-Collective-group-7/blob/Project_Code/.gitignore)
  - Select Python3 kernel for Jupyter notebook initialisation
  - Use the command - jupyter lab - in the python terminal to initialise it
  - Place both Jupyter Notebooks and the python file in the same path as the jupyter session just initialised